magnetilo/energy_hackdays_2020_05_emob_behavior_analysis/README.md

 - Typology of municipalities is an important feature for occupied ratio
 - highest occupied ratio in big centers and peri-urban rural communes
-- low population density: many stations and comparibaly high occupation
-- with higher population density we have fewer amount of stations
-- minimum occupied ratio on 50 pers/ha population density
-- high occupation on high population density
+- no correlation between population density and occupied ratio
+- different patterns on weekdays and weekends

 ### private ev charging station
 Different charging patterns of private customers: